GrapheneOS/hardened_malloc/README.md

 choices are not configurable and the allocator remains very security-focused even with all the optional features disabled.

+The configuration system supports a configuration template system with two standard presets: the default configuration (`configs/default.mk`) and a light configuration (`configs/light.mk`).
+Packagers are strongly encouraged to ship both the standard `default` and `light` configuration.
+You can choose the configuration to build using `make VARIANT=light` where `make VARIANT=default` is the same as `make`.
+Non-default configuration templates will build a library with the suffix `-variant` such as `libhardened_malloc-light.so` and will use an `out-variant` directory instead of `out` for the build.

 For reduced memory usage at the expense of performance (this will also reduce the size of the empty slab caches and quarantines, saving a lot of memory, since those are currently based on the size of the largest size class):